GLOBAL MARKETS-Gold, oil rise as Ukraine tensions spur safety bids

 The dollar and yen gained as investors sought the safety of those currencies after Russia’s intervention in the Crimean peninsula.

-The greenback was also supported by economic data showing an increase in U.S. personal income and spending in January in the midst of one of the worst winters in recent memory.
+The greenback was further supported by economic data showing an increase in U.S. personal income and spending in January in the midst of one of the worst winters in recent memory.

 “Investors turned to classic safe havens amid heightened tensions in Ukraine,” said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington.